- Updated March 4, 2026

 - Slight denting

-- Label removal damage
+- Label damage

 Not Accepted